+Water Consumption Per Guest Night

+WASTE AND WASTE MANAGEMENT

 Reethi Faru Resort strives to minimise the waste generated by our operations and its impact on the environment as much as possible.
 We have a special waste separation plan on our island, which allows us to recycle our waste as much as possible according to our philosophy - reduce, reuse, recycle.

+Food waste generated at the resort is fed into our in-house biogas plant and therefore recycled.
+The resulting biogas is used for heating water and cooking in the staff kitchen, reducing the need for traditional, non-renewable cooking gas.
+In addition, glass waste can be broken down and recycled in our glass mill and can be used as aggregate or shipped for refilling.
 Plastic remains the largest and longest-lasting environmental issue.
 Therefore, we try as much as possible to do without all single-use disposable plastics and have switched from plastic bottles to tin cans or glass.
 We dispose of the necessary plastics we use in cooperation with the organisation "Parley for the Oceans" and thus recycle them instead of risking polluting our marine ecosystem.